 Math Circles are communities focused on the enjoyment of mathematical problem solving.
 Meetings are lively, interactive, and often “funstrating”: challenging, but in a highly rewarding way!

+Our network provides free resources for all U.S.-based Math Circles, with a special focus on supporting Math Circles that reach underrepresented or underserved students and their teachers.
 Our vision is for every student and teacher in the United States to have access to a Math Circle.

 Math Student Circles first came to the U.S. in the mid-1990s.
 This model of math enrichment, in which students meet regularly with mathematics professionals to engage in problem solving, originated in Eastern Europe more than 100 years ago.
 The first Math Student Circles in the U.S. originated in Boston in 1994 and in the San Francisco Bay Area (Berkeley and San Jose) in 1998.
 Since their beginnings as primarily competition-focused programs, Math Student Circles in the U.S. have grown into a popular form of mathematics enrichment for students at all grade levels.
 Many are run as after-school programs serving students from socioeconomically disadvantaged schools.
 Read more about Math Student Circles…